drorlab/atom3d/benchmarking/README.md

 We benchmark the following prototypical architectures:
 * 3D-CNNs: three-dimensional convolutional neural networks (based on SASnet)
 * GNNs: graph neural networks (based on pytorch-geometric)
-* ENNs: equivariant neural networks
+* ENNs: equivariant neural networks (Cormorant)
+See the README files in the corresponding folders for details.

 ## Reference